My name is Iveta Seidlova. I am founder and president of the ‘

 Biodiversity underpins the functioning of the ecosystems on which we depend for food and fresh water or clean air, health and protection from natural disasters or even mega-desasters.
 The protection of biodiversity makes a substantial contribution to moderate the scale of climate change and reduce as much we can its negative impacts, by providing earth ecosystems.

 – The consequences of this collective failure, if it is not quickly corrected, will be severe for us all!
-“We need a new social vision and visibility for biodiversity, a healthy planet and a sustainable future for every one”
+“We need a new social vision and visibility for biodiversity, a healthy planet and a sustainable future for every one” These are not utopian fantasies, but a valid option for the future promised to the human race.

 I am deeply invested in this project that I bring an overall importance, a high sensitivity and considerable amount of energy.
 This conviction borns from the conscience and heart as the only possibility to recover the real sense of life for all ….
 Which led me to the position of President of Global Biodiversity Protection.